Tried & True: Cookbook Edition Part 3

 “Ad Hoc At Home” (published in 2009) is to family-style dining what “The French Laundry Cookbook” is to fine dining.
 I love the little “light bulb” ideas featured in several recipes.
 Not only is this a beautifully photographed cookbook (it’s Thomas Keller, after all), but the recipes are imminently achievable.
 A little tip: I don’t open up these cookbooks while I’m actually cooking – I simply take a photo of the page and print that out on my computer (#messybutgoodcook applies here).

-One of my absolute favorite cookbooks, “Lunch in Provence” (published in 2012) is an amalgam of my favorite things: gorgeous photography, wine, beautifully-prepared food, and Provence.
+One of my absolute favorite cookbooks, “Lunch in Provence” (published in 2012) is an amalgam of my favorite things: gorgeous photography, wine, beautifully prepared food and Provence.
 All in one book.
 Oh, and the recipes are from Michelin-starred chef and winemaker, Jean-André Charial.
-The introduction is written by Patricia Wells, whose Provence cookbook I featured in my post, Cookbooks That Will Make You A Restaurant-Good Home Cook.
+The introduction is written by Patricia Wells, whose cookbook I featured in my post, Cookbooks That Will Make You A Restaurant-Good Home Cook.
 As I learned on my travels to the region, lunch is a sensory experience in Provence, and this stunning book transports you there, one photograph and recipe at a time.
-My favorite recipes are Racks of Lamb in an Herb Crust and Ratatouille Niçoise.
-Patricia Wells sums up Lunch in Provence perfectly: “The meal need not be grand but the experience surely can be.”
+My favorite recipes are Rack of Lamb in an Herb Crust and Ratatouille Niçoise.
+Patricia Wells sums up Lunch in Provence perfectly: “The meal need not be grand, but the experience surely can be.”

 Next up on my list is “Noma: Time and Place in Nordic Cuisine” by René Redzepi, who, dare I say, has single-handedly made Nordic cuisine downright sexy.
 This is more than a cookbook – it’s truly shows food as an art form.
 This is creativity and craftsmanship at its finest, and this more-than-a-cookbook is worth every penny.